 Click here for Frequently Asked Questions about the C&NN Connect site.

-The goal of the Natural Families Network and this website is to encourage more families to connect their children with nature and to provide a forum where Natural Families can share their ideas, experiences and views.
+The goal is to encourage more families to connect their children with nature and to provide a forum where Natural Families can share their ideas, experiences and views.

 Please participate actively, and encourage others to join.
 Get together face-to-face as well when you can!

-You'll find tools and resources on the Natural Families Network home pages and throughout the larger Children & Nature Network website.
+You'll find tools and resources on the Natural Families home page and throughout the larger Children & Nature Network website.

 This morning I was getting my haircut at a salon downtown, and I started looking around the room.
 All of the available reading material consisted of either beauty or home-cooking magazines.
 I was…Continue